berkeley-scf/tutorial-unix-basics/index.md

 line acceptance is indicated by hitting the `Enter` key at the end of the line.

-So that invocation counts the number of lines in the file named example.txt.
+So that invocation counts the number of lines in the file named `example.txt`.

 The spaces are required and distinguish the different parts of the invocation.
 For this reason, it's generally a bad idea to have spaces within file names.
-But if you do, you can use quotation marks to demark the file name, e.g.,
+But if you do, you can use quotation marks to distinguish the file name, e.g.,

 ```bash
 $ ls -l "name of my file with spaces.txt"